jsturtevant/jsturtevant.github.io/_posts/2016-05-09-Service-Fabric-Service-Types.md

 ### Use Cases
 Typical use cases for a Stateful application are:

 - any data service (such as order service or inventory service)
 - gaming scenarios
 - most services where data is stored externally and pulled into do processing (you would model it so the data is local)
 - data analytics and workflows

 ### Stateful Service Fabric Programming Models
+The Service Fabric Programming model that you might use depends on the specific use case.
+A few guiding tips:

 - **Stateful Reliable Services** - allows the most flexibility around the managing state.
 It allows you create transactions around multiple data types or create complex processing units of work.
 Most Stateful services can be created using this programming model and is a great place to start if you are sure your domain doesn't fit the Actor Model.
 - **Stateful Actor Model** - This model is useful anytime the [Actor pattern](https://en.wikipedia.org/wiki/Actor_model) can be used to describe  your domain space.
 This sounds obvious but is only useful if you know where you might use the Actor model to model your domain space.
 A few scenario's would be where you are doing a high number of small, independent calculations or have many concurrent interactions that need supervision.
 Understanding the Actor model is outside the scope of this post.
 If you are not familiar with the Actor model I would recommend learning a little bit more so you can be sure to leverage this powerful programming model inside Service Fabric when appropriate.
 Another important note is the the level of reliability at which a Actor stores state can be configured.
 They can be configured to store the state as persisted, volatile, and only in memory.